-If you’re happy with your body, you don’t judge and think of bodies of other people.
-These thoughts simply don’t enter your mind.
+If you’re happy with your body, you don’t judge and think of the bodies of other people.
+These thoughts don’t enter your mind.
 And if they do, you may have picked up the judgments of the other person that they have of themselves.
 (Picking up other’s opinions about themselves is something that empaths do.)

 A little experiment:

 Write down 5 judgments you have about your family or friends.
-After you write them down reread them and think whether you actually believe the same things to be true about you.
-If you’re honest, you’ll find out that you hold the same beliefs about yourself but you don’t want to admit it, thus you project them onto others.
+After you write them down, reread them and think whether you actually believe the same things to be true about you.
+If you’re honest, you’ll find out that you hold the same beliefs about yourself, but you don’t want to admit it.
+Thus you project them onto others.

 4. Lack of trust